DepledgeLab/DRAP3R/README.md

 If you find this work useful, please cite:

 Verstraten R, Cetraro P, Fitzpatrick AH, Alwie Y, Frommeyer Y, Loliashvili E, Stein SC, Haussler S, Ouwendijk WJD, Depledge DP.
 Defining expansions and perturbations to the RNA polymerase III transcriptome by direct RNA nanopore sequencing.
 BiorXiv (2025) DOI==

+<br><br>

+Wisdom: <em>You just have to believe that what you're doing really matters, and then the fear can't control you </em> - Roberta Draper